ShubhadeepSadhukhan1993/fastSF/README.md

 The structure functions of order `q` are stored in the files `SF_Grid_pll`+`q`+`.h5` as two/three dimensional arrays for two/three dimensional input fields.

-## Documentation
+## Documentation and Validation

-The documentation can be found in `fastSF/docs/index.html`
+The documentation can be found in `fastSF/docs/index.html`.

+The validation of `fastSF` is reported [here](https://github.com/ShubhadeepSadhukhan1993/fastSF/blob/master/Verification.md).

 ## Contributions and Bug Reports